Dutch CleanTech Challenge 2021

 Option 2 is to find a team that has already formed an idea over here.
 The kickoff and the speeddating session give you the opportunity to get know possible teammates and interesting ideas you could work with.
 In the registration form you can tell us wether you have an idea already, are willing to join an existing team or you are looking for some extra team members.

-It’s also a good idea to follow our LinkedIn, facebook and/or instagram page, so that we can keep you updated on the competition.
+It’s also a good idea to follow our LinkedIn and/or instagram page, so that we can keep you updated on the competition.

-The preliminary kick-off and speeddating events are not obligatory and you can register until the 31st of January.
+The preliminary kick-off and speeddating events are not obligatory and you can register with your team until the 2nd of February.
 However, we really encourage everyone to attend these events if you are looking for extra team members or want to join an existing team and also to get a good overview of what you can expect from the Challenge.

 What's the deadline for registration in the challenge?

-Make sure you’ve registered yourself and your team (if applicable) before January 31st!
+Make sure you’ve registered yourself before January 17th and your team (if applicable) before February 2nd!

 How do I signup myself or my team for the challenge?

-You can register here for the Challenge, either individually or with a team.
-The registration form can also be found on the top of this page.
+You can register here for the Challenge individually and here with a team.
 In case your team exists out of multiple people, only one team member has to register the team.
 This person will become the contact person and will receive all the necessary information about the Challenge from us.
 If problems occur during the registration process, shoot us a mail at info@cleantechchallenge.nl!

 Get in touch with the CTC team